-- We recommend using Adobe Acrobat Reader DC on Windows 10 computers for PDF viewing.
+- We recommend using Adobe Acrobat Reader DC or newer on Windows 10 computers for PDF viewing.
 Reader DC caches pages better than previous versions.
 This means that if your bandwidth is adequate (see section Bandwidth) a large PDF over 100 mbs in size will download quickly and open the first few pages quickly.
 While the user is viewing the first few pages, the rest of the pages will download to the computer.
 Windows 10 is better at this PDF caching than Windows 7.

 - Pictures that are 1 – 2mb will open at normal speed.
 These generally have .gif, .jpeg and .PNG extensions.
 Programs that are used to edit pictures, like Photoshop, Illustrator or InDesign use much larger files.
 These files may open slow across the VPN.

 - We recommend that graphic design stations open their design files locally on their computers especially if they are editing large pictures and video.
 They can periodically upload the copies or final editions to the Windows server.